diodechain/website/index.md

   quotes:
   - quote: Diode unlocks our training software for use in regulated and sensitive environments.
     author: Erich, CEO Compendium
-  - quote: I am migrating to Diode to have secure remote control capabilities for our building systems.
+  - quote: I use Diode for secure remote control capabilities for our building systems.
     author: Ettoire, Modosmart
   - quote: Diode's response to my support requests highlights how much they really care about all of their customers.
     author: Krista, RPG
   - quote: Diode just works.
     author: Joey, Exosite
-  - quote: We are able to deploy remote MES components and equipment that are fully GDPR compliant and have now created a Diode-based product line.
+  - quote: We can now deploy remote MES components and equipment that are fully GDPR compliant - we have created a Diode-based product line.
     author: Omer, Dera Technologies
-  - quote: We use Diode to securely administrate our network and for financial interactions with portfolio companies.
+  - quote: Diode has enabled us to securely administrate our network and to do private financial diligence with portfolio companies.
     author: Eric, Global Enterprise Network
-  - quote: Diode allows us to move quickly while protecting the communities and industries we serve.
+  - quote: Diode allows us to move quickly without sacrificing security for the communities and industries we serve.
     author: Josh, YetiCGI